 Responsive to nonconforming situations

-You are encouraged to check this website regularly for information about upcoming meetings and progress on the NZO.
+on July 25, 2017, the City Council voted to adopt the Ordinance.
+To Stay Informed you are encouraged to check this website regularly for information about upcoming meetings and progress on the NZO.

 To receive updates and notices, click here to create a "MySB Quick Subscriptions" Account.
 Scroll down to the Newsletters & Bulletins section and select "New Zoning Ordinance (NZO)" in the Newsletters & Bulletins section.

 This work effort is being conducted by the Planning Division of the Community Development Department in conjunction with a consultant and inter-departmental support.
 The project contact is Danny Kato, Senior Planner.